 The Screening Unit will notify you via email of the outcome of your application or if further information is required to complete your application.

 You can choose to withdraw your application at certain stages of the application process.
 However, you cannot withdraw once an interim bar has been issued or if you have received a letter indicating there is a proposal to issue an exclusion.

 You can withdraw your application by:

-- stopping any NDIS work in a risk assessed role, and
+- stopping any work in a risk assessed role for registered NDIS providers, and

 - contacting the Screening Unit to make a request in writing, to have your application withdrawn.